MohamedYounis-oss/StopWatch/README.md

 # StopWatch
 simple stop watch using atmega32 microcontroller

-Default value for the stop watch is 30 seconds maximum valu is 99 seconds
+Default value for the stop watch is 30 seconds, maximum valu is 99 seconds

 IN this project you can: